Halloween Contacts: Eye Wear Accessories Which May Come Back to Haunt You - Eye Safety

-Giegengack does not condone the use of decorative contacts for any reason, however, if the contacts are on the Halloween must-have list, he suggests the following steps to more safely obtain these ornamental lenses and avoid eye injuries:
+Giegengack does not condone the use of decorative contacts for any reason, however, if the contacts are on the Halloween must-have list, he suggests the following eye safety steps to more safely obtain these ornamental lenses and avoid eye injuries:

 - Visit an eye care professional, even if the individual believes they have perfect vision.

 - Get a valid prescription for lenses that the professional fits to that individual’s eye.